ayeletbaynash/Drive-App/README.md

 **2nd terminal - 'client'**
 Start running with the HTTP requests (works only on WSL and CMD):

+All variables in the fields can be changed.
+This is just a sample run.
 **User Registration & Authentication:**
 **1.** Register the first user ('admin') -> Returns HTTP 201 Created
 curl -i -X POST http://localhost:3000/api/users -H "Content-Type: application/json" -d "{\"username\": \"admin\", \"password\": \"1234\", \"emailAddress\": \"admin@gmail.com\", \"image\": \"admin.jpg\"}"